 The locality of Kilgobnet in Mid-Kerry continues the custom of welcoming the spring by engaging in The Biddy, a tradition where members of the community travel from house to house to entertain local residents.
 All music, song and dance is of the traditional Irish variety.
 In essence, it’s a travelling carnival and is said to have originated from the pagan festival of Imbolg, one of the four ancient Gaelic festivals.

 The Kilgobnet National School Biddy which features in this blog post functions as a fundraising activity for school running costs.
-At this point I must declare my bias as I’m the Chairperson of the school’s Board of Management.
+At this point I must declare my bias as I’m a member of the school’s Board of Management.
 The school’s 5th and 6th classes have their own Biddy groups and they fund-raise for charities.

 The Biddy is led by a captain who decides on the route and houses to visit, and asks permission to enter each house.
 In some cases the group gets a specific invite to a house or public venue.
 The Captain carries the group’s sign and is followed by a person holding the Biddy doll, an effigy of St. Brigid.
 Once inside, the group entertains the residents and departs with a donation.